jiayuehua/blog/_posts/2021-10-07-static-call-operator-macro.md

 themselves, without any additional keywords.
 But P1169 is definitely a step forward for the non-lambda case, and maybe lambdas will catch up in a few years.

-> CppCon Pub Quiz practice: Which four C++20 keywords can _already_
+> CppCon Pub Quiz practice: Which six C++20 keywords can _already_
 > appear in trailing position, directly after a lambda's parameter-list?
 >
-> [UPDATE, 2021-10-08: Changed "three" to "four."
-Thanks to Reddit commenter
+> [UPDATES, 2021-10-08: Changed "three" to "four," then again to "six."
+> Thanks to Reddit commenters "SentientChowMein" and "i_lack_chromosomes"
-> "SentientChowMein" for pointing out that while there are currently only three
+> for pointing out that while there are currently only three _decl-specifiers_
-> _decl-specifiers_ that can appear in trailing position, there is at
+> that can appear in trailing position, there are several more _keywords_
-> least one more _keyword_ that can appear there.]
+> that can appear there.]

 ----